lebpac/lebpac.github.io/programs.md

 #### 🎾 Art of Tennis — Junior Tennis
 - Grade 4 to 7
-- January 10 to March 13,
+- **UPDATED**: January 10 to March 13, except no classes January 24, January 31, February 7, and February 14 (due to VSB basketball)
 - 3:05 to 5:00 in the gym  (on February 14, early dismissal day, class will run from 2:05 - 4:00 pm)
-- 10 sessions for $250
+- 10 sessions for $250, please contact Coach Carlos about refunds or make-up classes
-- Important: LEB is participating in a basketball tournament that may impact the schedule.
-We are awaiting dates from the VSB.
-Refunds or makeups will be applied.

 {% include link.html link="https://docs.google.com/spreadsheets/d/1RE_7LC90_BYtt3oLNa5M01DbEoItFRy53SWjZqXJIUk/edit?usp=sharing" text="📋 Sign up for Junior Tennis" %}

 #### 🏛 Petit Architect — Design and Architecture in French!
 - Grade 2 to 7
-- January 17 to March 13
+- January 17 to March 13, likely snow day make up on April 3
-- 3:15 to 4:45 pm in the music room (on February 14, early dismissal day, class will run from 2:15 - 3:45 pm)
+- **UPDATED**: 3:05 to 4:35 pm in the music room (on February 14, early dismissal day, class will run from 2:05 - 3:35 pm)
 - 9 sessions for $280

 {% include link.html link="https://petitarchitect.com/school-pacs" text="📋 Sign up for Petit Architect" %}